ministryofjustice/hmpps-helm-charts/charts/generic-service/README.md

 for an example PR.
 Both production and pre-production credentials should then be added as a `namespace_secrets:` section, see the `values.yaml` in this repository for an example of the secrets and other options.

+Currently, Flyway and ActiveRecord database migrations are supported.
+The default is Flyway.
+You can change this by supplying the `MIGRATIONS_VENDOR` environment variable in the `env:` section (see `values.yaml` for an example).
+Possible values are `flyway` and `active_record`.

 If you have set up a schema separate to the default 'public' schema and want to refresh that schema, you must additionally supply the `SCHEMA_TO_RESTORE` environment variable in the `env:` section (again see the `values.yaml` for an example).
 If you have additionally set up a separate (non-admin) user to access this schema you may find that after refresh the permissions